 QUN FENG Lamborghini RC Car from Amazon – £19.99

-Just to prove it I actually found the car my son has which was given to him as a birthday present on his third birthday.
-While it took him a while to be able to control it he has used it a fair bit over the last couple of years.
+Just to prove it I actually found the car my son has which was given to him as a birthday present on his third birthday. (please note I did not buy him this nor would I ever buy him this.
+I would much rather have spent a little more on a better car) While it took him a while to be able to control it he has used it a fair bit over the last couple of years.

 Also due to failings when packing it away we have had to replace the batteries more than once.
 I have probably spent another £20 on new batteries and would probably spend more in the future.

 Just for the record this is a 1:18th Scale vehicle.

 Now as the name suggests this is a truck that is delivered ready to run, it has four wheel drive and is 1:18th scale.
 It is charged through a USB port so it clearly comes with a rechargeable battery.

 This is just £49.49 from Al’s Hobbies which is £30 more expensive than the Lamborghini.
 That being said you will never need to buy AA Batteries again and in total honesty it is a much better vehicle.

 It too is a chargeable truck that is the same scale, is four wheel drive and just like the Haiboxing truck above is massively better than the Lamborghini.

 Both cars will go faster and both will have a far greater radio transmitter range.
 However I must admit both cars will need batteries for the controller – you cannot have everything.